waqasbhatti/astrobase/README.md

 - **[timeutils](astrobase/timeutils.py)**: functions for converting from
-  Julian dates to Baryocentric Julian dates, and precessing coordinates between equinoxes and due to proper motion; this will automatically download and save the JPL ephemerides **de430.bsp** from JPL upon first import
+  Julian dates to Baryocentric Julian dates, and precessing coordinates between equinoxes and due to proper motion; this will automatically download and save the JPL ephemerides **de430.bsp** from JPL upon first import.

 - **[varbase](astrobase/varbase)**: functions for calculating variability
-  indices for light curves, fitting and obtaining Fourier coefficients for use in classifications, and other variability features
+  indices for light curves, fitting and obtaining Fourier coefficients for use in classifications, and other variability features.

+- **[varclass](astrobase/varclass)**: functions for calculating various
+  variability, stellar color and motion, and neighbor proximity features, along with a Random Forest based classifier.

 # Installation